FIHA: Autonomous Hallucination Evaluation in Vision-Language Models with Davidson Scene Graphs: Abstract

 \section{Abstract}

 The rapid development of Large Vision-Language Models (LVLMs) often comes with widespread hallucination issues, making cost-effective and comprehensive assessments increasingly vital.
-Current approaches mainly rely on costly annotations and are not comprehensive -- in terms of evaluating all aspects such as relations, attributes, and dependencies between aspects.
-Therefore, we introduce the FIHA (autonomous \underline{F}ine-gra\underline{I}ned \underline{H}allucination ev\underline{A}luation evaluation in LVLMs), which could access hallucination LVLMs in the LLM-free and annotation-free way and model the dependency between different types of hallucinations.
+Current approaches mainly rely on costly annotations and are not comprehensive -- in terms of evaluating all aspects, such as relations, attributes, and dependencies between aspects.
+Therefore, we introduce the FIHA (autonomous \underline{F}ine-gra\underline{I}ned \underline{H}allucination ev\underline{A}luation in LVLMs), which could access LVLMs hallucination in an LLM-free and annotation-free way and model the dependency between different types of hallucinations.
 FIHA can generate Q\&A pairs on any image dataset at minimal cost, enabling hallucination assessment from both image and caption.
-Based on this approach, we introduce a benchmark called FIHA-v1, which consists of diverse questions on various images from MSCOCO and Foggy.
+Based on this approach, we introduce a benchmark called FIHA-v1, which consists of diverse questions on various images from three datasets.
 Furthermore, we use the Davidson Scene Graph (DSG) to organize the structure among Q\&A pairs, in which we can increase the reliability of the evaluation.
 We evaluate representative models using FIHA-v1, highlighting their limitations and challenges.
-We released our code and data\footnote{\url{https://anonymous.4open.science/r/FIHA-45BB}}.
+We released our code and data at \url{https://github.com/confidentzzzs/FIHA}.